 Easy Greek Salad

-Bursting with fresh cherry tomatoes, juicy cucumber slices, tangy feta cheese and more, this Easy Greek Salad is the side dish of your dreams!
+Bursting with fresh cherry tomatoes, juicy cucumber slices, tangy feta cheese and more, this classic Greek Salad is the easy side dish of your dreams!
 It's mixed with a zesty garlic lemon dressing that will have everyone reaching for seconds.

 Prep: 20 minutes